 Dr. Wiznia is the co-director of Yale’s masters program in Personalized Medicine & Applied Engineering.
 This educational partnership between the School of Medicine and School of Engineering aims to prepare engineers and medical students with the tools to develop innovative 3D solutions for personalized medicine.

-As the co-lead of Yale School of Medicine’s Avascular Necrosis & Osteonecrosis Program, Dr. Wiznia focuses on maintaining joint function in patients suffering from a condition in which bone tissue dies as a result of a temporary or permanent loss of blood supply to the bone.
+As the co-Director of Yale School of Medicine’s Avascular Necrosis & Osteonecrosis Program, Dr. Wiznia focuses on maintaining joint function in patients suffering from a condition in which bone tissue dies as a result of a temporary or permanent loss of blood supply to the bone.
 Patients receive coordinated care across a spectrum of treatments, including 3D surgical planning, regenerative medicine, osteoinductive adjuvants, hyperbaric oxygen treatments, and stem cell therapies.
 The goal is to provide the best opportunity for patients to maintain their native joints, as well as continuity, if patients eventually require total joint replacement.
 As a leader in AVN treatments, the innovative program merges evidence-based regenerative medicine with novel surgical techniques.
 In his engineering and medical device design lab, Dr. Wiznia has co-developed a personalized, custom treatment for femoral head avascular necrosis & osteonecrosis.
 His research focuses on a technique which utilizes autologous stem cells and 3D modeling, computer navigation and custom instrumentation to target osteonecrosis / avascular necrosis of the femoral head.
 With the goal to prevent femoral head collapse, Dr. Wiznia is translating this novel technology to the bedside.

 Dr. Wiznia is from Connecticut, and he graduated from Amity High School in Woodbridge.
 He completed his bachelor’s degree in mechanical engineering at Yale University while working with several medical device startup companies.
 After graduation, he worked as a health care consultant for McKinsey & Company.